Virginia Astley: Solo work

 In 1983, Astley established a more permanent line-up with string players Audrey Riley, Jocelyn Pook and Anne Stephenson, with guests such as drummer Brian Nevill and composer Jeremy Peyton Jones.

 In 1984, Astley played keyboards on tour with Prefab Sprout around the time of their first album, and she also did sessions for their Kitchenware Records labelmates, Martin Stephenson and the Daintees, Vic Godard and Zeke Manyika.

 In 1984, she signed to Arista but left to join Elektra Records.
 "Darkness Has Reached its End" and "Tender" were both recorded at this time.
 When Elektra UK folded she went to WEA where she subsequently recorded the album Hope in a Darkened Heart, with Ryuichi Sakamoto producing in 1986.

 In 1989, Astley collaborated with Eurythmics member Dave Stewart on a track called "Second Chance", included on the Lily Was Here soundtrack.

 The success of her 1986 album Hope in a Darkened Heart in Japan meant that Astley was asked to sign to Nippon Columbia with whom she recorded a further two albums, All Shall Be Well in 1992 and Had I The Heavens in 1996.
 The following year, the first track from the album, "Some Small Hope" was released, a collaboration with David Sylvian.

 Since then, Astley has guested on CDs by both Hideaki Matsuoka and the Silent Poets.
 From Gardens Where We Feel Secure was re-issued with a new cover in 2003, and in 2006 she released her first album of new material in ten years, entitled The Words Between Our Words.
-This mini album features Astley reciting her own poetry to a backing of harp music.
+This mini album features Astley reciting her own poetry to a backing of harp music played by her daughter, Florence.
 In 2007, she premiered a long poem "Ecliptic", with flute, harp and birdsong.